bigmlcom/bigmler/docs/index.rst

 Custer Specific Subcommand Options
 ----------------------------------

---model MODEL               BigML model Id
---models PATH               Path to a file containing model/ids.
-One model per
+--model MODEL                     BigML model Id --models PATH                     Path to a file containing model/ids.
+One
+                                  model per
                                   line (e.g., model/4f824203ce80053)

 --cluster CLUSTER                 BigML cluster Id --clusters PATH                   Path to a file containing cluster/ids.
+One
-One cluster
+                                  cluster
                                   per line (e.g., cluster/4f824203ce80051)
 --no-cluster                      No cluster will be generated --cluster-fields                  Comma-separated list of fields that will be
-                            used in the cluster construction --cluster-attributes PATH   Path to a JSON file containing attributes to be used in the cluster creation call
+                                  used in the cluster construction --cluster-attributes PATH         Path to a JSON file containing attributes to be used in the cluster creation call --cluster-datasets CENTROID_NAMES Comma-separated list of centroid names to generate the related datasets from a cluster.
+                                  If no CENTROID_NAMES argument is provided
+                                  all datasets are generated

 Prior Versions Compatibility Issues
 -----------------------------------